Mitchell-Anthony/Mitchell-Anthony/README.md

 - 👩🏻‍💻 All of my projects are available on **Github**

-- 💬 Ask me about **Python,NLP,IBM Watson,Machine Learning,Deep Learning!**
+- 💬 Ask me about **Python,Django,NLP,AWS,Machine Learning,Deep Learning!**

 - 📫 How to reach me **letsgetstartedwithbub@gmail.com**